 Panchavati is an amazing city with some very ancient and beautiful temples, and some very big problems of governance.
 The sacred temples get easily overshadowed by the trash everywhere and the lack of respect for the sanctity of this place.
 And it was not even the Kumbha mela.
 This tiny temple, the Neelkanteshwar Mahadev Mandir… Continue Reading →

-Kailash Manasarovar Yatra, Day 6: Peigutso Lake (4,400 m; 14,436 ft) on the Tibetan Plateau (noticed this in my private posts; edited and posted in Dec 2014) After lunch and pics of local kids, we headed west along a ravine and climbed a pass.
+Kailash Manasarovar Yatra, Day 6: Peigutso Lake (4,400 m; 14,436 ft) on the Tibetan Plateau After lunch and pics of local kids, we headed west along a ravine and climbed a pass.
 There before us was the serenely beautiful Peigutso Lake.
-Overcast skies… Continue Reading →
+Overcast skies quickly gave way to more dazzling azure skies with bright cumulus clouds… Continue Reading →